nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This document serves as a developer guide for Calo App with sufficient and comprehensive overview of the software so that new developers, like you, will have a working knowledge of the application by the end of the guide.

 Note that this guide only provide reasonable depth.
-By no means this guide serves as a replacement for the actual code.
+By no meNans this guide serves as a replacement for the actual code.

 --------------------------------------------------------------------------------------------------------------------
 ## 2. Setting Up